fosgate29/market/README.md

 `npm install -g truffle`

-Install **Metamask** - It is a browser plugin Chrome to work with Ethereum wallets
+Install **Metamask** - It is a browser plugin Chrome to work with Ethereum wallets.
+If you neve used Metamask, you may watch this video first: [https://media.consensys.net/how-to-use-metamask-like-a-wizard-850a96fdd95c](How to use Metamask)

 https://metamask.io/